AustinTSchaffer/Notebook/OMSCS/Courses/AISA/M01 - Internet Computing Evolution.md

 ---
 tags: OMSCS, AISA
 ---
-# Module 1 - Internet Computing Evolution
+# M01 - Internet Computing Evolution

 What is the internet?
 - publicly available global network of computers